Gordon, Vucevic lift Magic over Hawks 135-126

 Trae Young had 29 points and nine assists for Atlanta.
 John Collins scored 22 points and Dewayne Dedmon had 14 points and nine rebounds off the bench.

-The Magic used a pair of 11-0 runs in the fourth quarter to get past an Atlanta team playing the second game of a back-to-back.
-The Hawks needed two overtimes Sunday to beat the New York Knicks.
+“Back-to-backs have really been an Achilles heel for us,” Atlanta coach Lloyd Pierce said.
+“There was nothing we could do.
+We didn���t have enough pressure on their passes, their shooters got hot and that’s tough.”

-Back-to-back dunks by James Ennis III finished off the first spurt early in the final period to put the Magic up 106-101 with just over 9 minutes left.
+Back-to-back dunks by James Ennis III finished off the first 11-0 Magic run early in the final period to put the Magic up 106-101 with just over 9 minutes left.

 Young helped the Hawks close the gap to 116-115, but the Magic suddenly got hot from the perimeter and shot Atlanta out of the game.
 Fournier started the second 11-0 run with a 20-footer and Gordon finished it with a 3-pointer that gave Orlando 127-115 lead with 3 1/2 minutes to go.